-Stockholders wishing to include proposals in the proxy materials in relation to our 2017 Annual Meeting of Stockholders must submit the same in writing, by mail, first-class postage pre-paid, to Air Industries Group, 360 Motor Parkway, Suite 100, Hauppauge, NY 11788, Attention: Corporate Secretary, which must be received at our executive office on or before May 30, 2017 (unless the Company holds its annual meeting more than 30 days earlier next year, in which case the deadline will be a reasonable period of time prior to the date we begin to print and send our proxy materials for the annual meeting).
-The Company's Board of Directors will review any stockholder proposals that are filed as required and, with the assistance of the Company's Corporate Secretary, will determine whether such proposals meet the criteria prescribed by Rule 14a-8 under the Exchange Act for inclusion in the Company's 2017 proxy solicitation materials or consideration at the 2017 Annual Meeting.
+Stockholders wishing to include proposals in the proxy materials in relation to our 2017 Annual Meeting of Stockholders must submit the same in writing, by mail, first-class postage pre-paid, to Air Industries Group, 360 Motor Parkway, Suite 100, Hauppauge, NY 11788, Attention: Corporate Secretary, which must be received at our executive office on or before June 14, 2017 (unless we hold our annual meeting more than 30 days earlier next year, in which case the deadline will be a reasonable period of time prior to the date we begin to print and send our proxy materials for the annual meeting).
+Our Board of Directors will review any stockholder proposals that are filed as required and, with the assistance of our Corporate Secretary, will determine whether such proposals meet the criteria prescribed by Rule 14a-8 under the Exchange Act for inclusion in our 2017 proxy solicitation materials or consideration at the 2017 Annual Meeting.
 If the stockholder does not also comply with the requirements of Rule 14a-4(c) under the Exchange Act, we may exercise discretionary voting authority under proxies we solicit to vote in accordance with our best judgment on any such stockholder proposal or nomination.